kekyo/Epoxy/README.md

 // Called when the property changes.
 // Signatures are not enforced, so the following conditions must be applied:
-// * The method name is "On<property name>ChangedAsync"
 // * The argument is same type as the property (argument name is arbitrary)
-// * Return value must be ValueTask type private ValueTask OnTitleChangedAsync(string value)
+// * Return value must be ValueTask type
+// * Apply PropertyChangedAttribute.
+Specify the property name in the argument (The method name is free.)
+//   * If you do not use the PropertyChanged attribute, set the method name to "On<property name>ChangedAsync."
+[PropertyChanged(nameof(Title))]
+private ValueTask TitleChangedAsync(string value)
 {
     // What to do if the value changes ...
 }